fshowalter/franksmovielog.com-v1/content/reviews/0005-the-canary-murder-case-1929.md

 <!-- end -->

-<span data-snippet>Powell's great, delivering an early version of the urbane sleuth he'd perfect in the _Thin Man_ film series.</span> Bonus points for the script's good red herrings and extended poker scene.
+Powell's great, delivering an early version of the urbane sleuth he'd perfect in the _Thin Man_ film series.
+Bonus points for the script's good red herrings and extended poker scene.
 Look fast for Pat O'Brien[^1] as a desk sergeant.
 Followed by <span data-imdb-id="tt0019949">The Greene Murder Case</span>.

 [^1]: Maybe.
 I couldn't find a supporting source.